techtonik/blogofile/docs/intro.rst

 Using a Python virtualenv_ is strongly recommended to segregate Blogofile and the packages it depends on from your system Python installation.
-It has the added advantage of taking are of the packaging library issue for you too.
+It has the added advantage of taking care of the packaging library issue for you too.

 .. _virtualenv: http://www.virtualenv.org/